-Depending on the type of job you're applying for, stopping by at an organization to apply in person can be an excellent way to make a positive impression and to secure a job application – provided you go about things the right way.
+Depending on the type of job you're applying for, stopping by an organization to apply in person can be an excellent way to make a positive impression and to secure a job, provided you go about it the right way.

-Many employers in the retail and hospitality industries expect job applicants to apply in person.
+Many employers in the retail and hospitality sectors expect job applicants to apply in person.
 So do employers who hire for summer and part-time jobs.
 Applying directly to the employer can be a good way to get your application noticed.
-In a way, asking for a job application in person is like engaging in a mini-job interview.
-At the very least, you’ll have a chance to impress a potential coworker, and you might get to meet the boss.
+In a way, asking to make a job application in person is like engaging in a mini job interview.
+At the very least, you’ll have a chance to impress a potential coworker and you might even get to meet the boss.

 It’s essential to prepare just as you would for an interview.
 Make sure that you’re all set to make a positive impression.
-Here's information on what to bring with you to apply, what to wear, what to say and how to follow up after you have applied for the job.
+Here's guidance on what to bring with you to apply, what to wear, what to say and how to follow up after you've applied for the job:

 What to Wear

-It's important to be sure that you are dressed neatly and have a polished professional appearance when you make your inquiry.
-In general, you should dress a bit more formally than would be expected in your target job.
-When in doubt it is better to overdress than underdress.
-Do take the time to dress appropriately because the first impression you make can make a big difference when it comes to getting hired.
+It's important to dress appropriately and to ensure you have a polished and professional appearance when you make your inquiry.
+In general, you should dress a bit more formally than would likely be expected as standard at your target organization.
+When in doubt, it is better to overdress than to underdress.
+Take the time to dress appropriately because your first impression can make a big difference when it comes to getting hired.

-You can either fill out the application right away or take it with you and return it when it's complete.
-If the employer has space for candidates to complete applications you can sit there.
-Or, go outside the building and come back with the completed application when you're done.
-Be sure you have all the information you need including your education and employment history and references.
-Bring your own pen – in fact, bring two, in case the first one runs out of ink.
+You can either fill out the application form right away or take it with you and return it when it's complete.
+If the employer has space for candidates to complete application forms, they may invite you to complete the form on site.
+Otherwise, you could complete the form nearby (say in a café) and return with your completed application when you're done.
+Be sure you have all of the information you need, including your education and employment history, and references.
+Bring two of your own pens in case the first runs out of ink.

-Another option is to pick up the application and complete it later.
-It's fine to take the application home and return it at another time.
-If you do, you'll be able to carefully and accurately complete it and make sure there are no errors.
-Ask a friend to proofread your work, to make sure you haven’t overlooked any errors.
+Another option is to pick up the application form and complete it later.
+It's fine to take the application back home and return it another time.
+If you do, you'll be able carefully and accurately to complete it and to make sure there are no errors.
+Ask a friend to proofread your work to make sure you haven’t overlooked any errors.